Skip to main content

 properties: The Argument Definitions

-Each key-value pair within properties defines an expected argument for your function.
+Each key-value pair within properties defines an expected argument.

-• Why it Matters: The model uses these names to understand the role of each piece of information it extracts from the prompt. spellType immediately tells it that "fire" or "healing" belongs here.
+• Why it matters: the model uses these names to understand what role each piece of information plays. spellType immediately signals that “fire” or “healing” belongs here.

-• Why it Matters: This enforces data integrity and helps the model parse correctly.
-If you expect a NUMBER but define it as STRING, the model might try to send "one hundred" instead of 100.
-This is where common pitfalls lie.
-If a user says "two thousand" and your parameter is Type.NUMBER, the model is smart enough to convert it.
-If it's Type.STRING, it might just send "two thousand" which could break your backend.
+• Why it matters: this enforces data integrity.
+If you expect a NUMBER but define it as STRING, the model might send “one hundred” instead of 100.
+If a user says “two thousand” and your parameter is Type.NUMBER, the model is smart enough to convert it.
+If it’s Type.STRING, it might just pass the words through, breaking your backend.

-• Precision Principle (for description of properties): Provide a specific description for each parameter, including examples where appropriate.
+• Precision Principle (for description of properties): provide a specific description for each parameter, including examples.

-• Why it Matters: These descriptions guide the model on what specific pieces of information from the prompt map to which argument.
-The examples like (e.g., "fire", "healing") are incredibly valuable hints for the model.
+• Why it matters: these descriptions guide the model on mapping prompt information to arguments.
+Examples like (e.g., “fire”, “healing”) are incredibly valuable hints.

 required: The Non-Negotiables